cuixuejiao/twip/README.md

 * jetty requires a jdk as servlets are just in time compiled.
 The base implementation of alpine does not include java.
 I add the Oracle jdk version of java 8 to avoid any missing components.
-It is bigger the so

 ### Run training
-To spin up the training environment you can run `./twip.sh` as follows:
+To spin up the training environment you can run *./twip.sh* as follows:

 ````bash
 $ ./twip.sh train up